MewsSystems/gitbook-connector-api/operations/messagethreads.md

 ## Get all message threads

 Get all message threads that you have created, filtered by time interval and/or specific message thread IDs.
+Note this operation uses the `Limitation` property to implement a form of data pagination and thus limit the quantity of items returned.

 ### Request